 5. Credit cards are bad for your finances: Credit cards aren't the problem; credit card debt is.
 Credit cards offer convenience, security and rewards.
 Some cards come with 0% introductory rates on balance transfers and purchases.
 And the best rewards credit cards offer everything from cash back to free travel.

 10. You should be debt-free before you invest: While I know this is the Dave Ramsey approach, it’s wrong for many people.
 If we had waited until we were debt-free to invest, our finances would have been a mess.
 For most people, the time to start investing is TODAY.
-Even if it’s just a few dollars a month, it’s a habit that should be developed early in life, even while you are tacking credit card or other debt.
+Even if it’s just a few dollars a month, it’s a habit that you should develop early in life, even while you are tackling credit card or other debt.